amlomax/agNDVI/README.md

 * Get an understanding of the relation between vegetation stress and soil mangement

 ### Datasets
-I'm still in the process of finding datasets that will correlate with eachother, however here are some examples of datasets I plan on using (will be updating this as I work):

 * USGS Earth Explorer for Landsat images to use

-Climate related:

 * Soil Moisture: SMAP data